apache/nuttx/configs/sama5d4-ek/README.txt

     the binary image onto the AT25 Serial FLASH, the RomBOOT loader will not boot it!
 I believe that is because the secure boot loader has some undocumented requirements that I am unaware of.
 (2014-6-28)

+  bridge:

+    This is a simple testing that exercises EMAC0 and EMAC1 for a simple UDP relay bridge test using apps/examples/bridge.
+See apps/examples/README.txt for more information about this test.

+    NOTES:

+    1. This configuration uses the the USART3 for the serial console which is available at the "DBGU" RS-232 connector (J24).
+That is easily changed by reconfiguring to (1) enable a different serial peripheral, and (2) selecting that serial peripheral as the console device.

+    2. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain (such as the CodeSourcery toolchain).
+Both the build environment and the toolchain selection can easily be changed by reconfiguring:

+       CONFIG_HOST_WINDOWS=y                   : Windows operating system
+       CONFIG_WINDOWS_CYGWIN=y                 : POSIX environment under windows
+       CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

+       If you are running on Linux, make *certain* that you have CONFIG_HOST_LINUX=y *before* the first make or you will create a corrupt configuration that may not be easy to recover from.
+See the warning in the section "Information Common to All Configurations" for further information.

+    STATUS:

+      2014-11-17:  Configuration created.
+Not yet verified.

   dramboot: